Proton X50: Overview

 Following the purchase of Proton by Geely in 2017, Proton has secured the intellectual properties to the design, development, manufacture, sale, marketing and distribution of the Geely Binyue alongside the Boyue (X70) and Jiaji.
 Camouflaged prototypes were seen being tested on public roads in Malaysia since February 2019.

 As the Geely Binyue, the car is underpinned with the same BMA platform jointly developed by Geely and Volvo.
 The exterior design development of the Binyue was led by Jamie Barrett.
 Proton's head designer and Geely claimed that the design of the vehicle was inspired by a fighter jet.

 As opposed to the X70 which was initially imported from China, the X50 is built in the Proton plant in Tanjung Malim from day one with a local content of 40 percent and contains 406 parts specific to the X50.
 The first unit rolled off the assembly line on 15 September 2020.
 At launch, the X50 was available in four grades: which are Standard, Executive, Premium, and Flagship.

 In June 2024, the X50 RC (short for 'Running Change') debuted with changes includes increased number of standard features across the line-up, the touchscreen infotainment system features a faster processor and on-board Spotify, improved camera quality for the 360-degree camera system followed by customer feedback, improved NVH levels and its engine is locally assembled in the Proton plant instead of being imported from China.
 The exterior styling and engine specifications remain unchanged.

-In July 2025, the facelifted X50 was launched.
+Facelift (2025)

+The facelifted X50 was launched in Malaysia on 24 July 2025.
+The facelift model is available with three trim levels: Executive, Premium, and Flagship.
+The base Standard trim is discontinued for the facelift model.

+The design of the facelift model is based on the Geely Binyue L. The changes includes a redesigned front fascia with new LED reflector headlights and a new grille which reintroduced the red “Ethereal Bow” strip, the omission of front fog lights, a reshaped bonnet with the addition of faux air vents, new black plastic body cladding, new exterior colours, new alloy wheel designs, a redesigned rear fascia with a new full width LED taillight and the numberplate housing was moved lower on the boot door, and the Flagship trim received a black roof and new rear wing spoiler.

+Inside, there is a new 8.8-inch digital instrument cluster, a new 14.6-inch touchscreen infotainment display with a new Malaysia voice control system named Aisyah and wireless connectivity for Android Auto and Apple CarPlay, a new 72-colour ambient lighting with a rhythmic mode, new inverted two-tone interior colour scheme for the Flagship trim designed to reduce reflections, the omission of physical controls for the exterior lighting and HVAC system, a redesigned centre console with new dual phone holders and a Qi wireless charger for the Flagship trim, and the relocation of the gear selector on the steering column stalk.